AnyChart/docs.anychart.com/Maps/Architecture.md

 ### Point Maps

 Dot (or Point, or Marker) Maps are those that demonstrate the existence of a subject or a feature.
 Unlike Bubble Maps, the dots' sizes don't depend on values.
-This type of maps is created with a help of [Dot Map Series](Dot_(Point)_Map).
+This type of maps is created with a help of Dot Map Series.

 ### Seat Maps